-Children means Medicaid beneficiaries under 21 years of age, and NCHC beneficiaries aged 6 through 18.
+Children means Medicaid beneficiaries under 21 years of age.

 Hospice providers shall comply with Sections 1905(o)(1) and 2110(a)(23) of the Social Security Act, and The Patient Protection and Affordable Care Act, Section 2302.

 Hospice services are available to children without requiring the waiver of any rights of the child to be provided with, or to have payment made for, services that are related to the cure or treatment of the child's condition for which a diagnosis of terminal illness has been made.
 Concurrent care is available to the child after the provision of hospice care.